megat69/ACPL/README.md

 - Os : allow you to run a system command.
 - Colors : Allows you to put colors in your prints or variables ONLY IF the `use-colors` in the `startup.acpl-ini` is set to `True`.
 - Files : Basic file manipulations. *Does not work very well*

+## Changelog for 3.1
+- Added if and else

+### Changelog for 3.0
+*Apply manually*
+- Remade whole code
+- Remade syntax
+- Added a new option in the ini file
+- Removed compiler
+- Improved processing time

 ## Changelog for 2.5
 - Added a compiler !
 You can now transpile your ACPL programs in Python !